Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/id-ID/learn-architecture.md

 ## Relay Chain

 The Relay Chain is the central chain of AXIASolar.
-All validators of AXIASolar are staked on the Relay Chain in DOT and validate for the Relay Chain.
+All validators of AXIASolar are staked on the Relay Chain in SOLAR and validate for the Relay Chain.
 The Relay Chain is composed of a relatively small number of transaction types that include ways to interact with the governance mechanism, parachain auctions, and participating in NPoS.
 The Relay Chain has deliberately minimal functionality - for instance, smart contracts are not supported.
 The main responsibility is to coordinate the system as a whole, including parachains.
 Other specific work is delegated to the parachains, which have differing implementations and features.

 ## [Parachain](learn-parachains) and [Parathread](learn-parathreads) Slots